xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 4. Enemies drop loot.
 5. Finish the wave.
 6. Choose a monster buff.
-7. Manage loot and craft a small upgrade between waves.
+7. Manage loot, craft upgrades or gear, and decide what to bank between waves.
 8. Continue, extract, or die.
-9. Persist extracted loot or unlocked progress.
+9. Persist extracted loot, crafted items, unlocks, and account progress.

 ## Recommended Build Order